Healthy Programs at Your Place of Worship

 A Tobacco-Free Policy prohibits the use of all forms of tobacco products on your organization’s property, including parking lots and company vehicles.
-For properties that are leased, the policy must cover 25 feet from each entry point of the facility.
+For leased properties, the policy must cover 25 feet from each entry point of the facility.

 Copy of policy.

-Promotion of the Louisiana Tobacco Quitline or Another Approved Cessation Service Organization
+Promotion of Quit With Us, Louisiana or Another Approved Cessation Service Organization

 By promoting free cessation services to your employees, you are doing your part to help fight the leading cause of preventable death and the source of many chronic diseases and conditions that cause long-term suffering.1,2

-You can promote your in-house cessation programs (if applicable) or the Louisiana Tobacco Quitline.
-The Quitline is a free cessation resource that links individuals who want to quit using tobacco with trained specialists through phone counseling, web support or both.
+You can promote your in-house cessation programs (if applicable) or Quit With Us, Louisiana.
+This free cessation resource links individuals who want to quit using tobacco with trained specialists through phone counseling, web support or both.

-Written description or pictures of ways in which the Louisiana Tobacco Quitline or other service is promoted to employees.
+Written description or pictures of ways in which Quit With Us, Louisiana or other service is promoted to employees.

 Participation in the Louisiana Breastfeeding Coalition’s Breastfeeding Welcome Here Campaign

-Some Faith-Based Organizations may not be in the position to implement the Breastfeeding Friendly Workplace benchmark, but would still like to promote breastfeeding.
-If this applies to your organization, you have the option to participate in the Louisiana Breastfeeding Coalition’s Breastfeeding Welcome Here Campaign.
-To meet this benchmark, your organization signs a pledge and display a window cling to show support of a mother’s right to breastfeed anytime, anywhere.
+Some Faith-Based Organizations may not be able to implement the Breastfeeding Friendly Workplace benchmark but would still like to promote breastfeeding.
+If this applies to your organization, you can still participate in the Louisiana Breastfeeding Coalition’s Breastfeeding Welcome Here Campaign.
+To meet this benchmark, your organization signs a pledge to display a window cling to show support for a mother’s right to breastfeed anytime, anywhere.